-its tree-shaded charm and its "cleanliness".
-These informants conclude that the neighborhood was uniformly well-kept and the homes well cared for because most of the residents were the home owners.
-Perhaps home owners outnumbered renters because real estate dealers were eager to sell homes in these neighborhoods; eager enough to make the terms financially feasible for a large number of prospective buyers.
-For example, consider an advertisement from the Arkansas Gazette in March 1908 which was titled emphatically, "Buy Each of the numerous listings which followed began with the same question, "Why Pay Rent?"
-169 One such listing was a house on Bishop Street which was "a brand new, stylishly designed cottage, containing a parlor, dining room, two bed rooms, a fully equipped bath room, with hot and cold water" and was available for \$2,100 or \$100 cash down payment and \$20 per month.
+Those who grew up in the West End remember it for its familial atmosphere, its tree-shaded charm and its "cleanliness."
+These informants conclude that the neighborhood was uniformly well kept and the homes well cared for because most of the residents were the home owners.
+Perhaps home owners outnumbered renters because real estate dealers were eager to sell homes in these neighborhoods - eager enough to make the terms financially feasible for a large number of prospective buyers.
+For example, consider a March 1908 advertisement from the Arkansas Gazette that was titled emphatically, "Buy a Home".
+Each of the numerous listings that followed began with the same question, "Why Pay Rent?"
+One such listing was a house on Bishop Street, which was "a brand new, stylishly designed cottage, containing a parlor, dining room, two bed rooms, a fully equipped bath room, with hot and cold water" and was available for \$2,100 or \$100 cash down payment and \$20 per month.
 The real estate brokers, clearly, were willing to make the terms so attractive that a prospect would rather buy than rent.
-It is interesting that a souvenir brochure of 1902 had noted earlier that "a larger percentage of the laboring classes own homes in Little Rock than in any other city of corresponding size."171
+It is interesting that a souvenir brochure of 1902 had noted earlier that "a larger percentage of the laboring classes own homes in Little Rock than in any other city of corresponding size."
+171